FocusRole of positive learner–teacher relationship in enabling learning

 - Four-Quadrant Model of Facilitated Learning (Craig Greber, 2000s) – a 4-step model aimed at gradually shifting responsibility from teacher to learner: Quadrant 1: direct information and instruction from the teacher; Quadrant 2: less-direct, strategy-focused advice in the form of questions, feedback, and prompts from the teacher; Quadrant 3: self-observation strategies, such as verbal self-instructions and visual cues; Quadrant 4: internalized self-directing activities, such as self-instruction and self-monitoring

-- Model Facilitated Learning (J. Michael Spector, Pål I. Davidsen, 2000s) – a mode of teaching that is structured around development of and interaction with models – that is, representations of problems, solution strategies, and solutions that can be directly engaged by learners
+- Model Facilitated Learning (Model-Based Learning) (J. Michael Spector, Pål I. Davidsen, 2000s) – a mode of teaching that is structured around development of and interaction with models – that is, representations of problems, solution strategies, and solutions that can be directly engaged by learners

 CommentaryFacilitation Theory has been criticized for its orienting assumption on inherent human goodness and for the weight of responsibility that it places on the teacher’s relationship with the student.
 In both regards, given the array of events and relationships that are happening in every learner’s life, it would seem excessive to expect a facilitative teacher to prompt all students toward becoming excited, learning, changing beings.